lebigmac1/OFFICIAL-SYSTEM-RW-SUPER-RW-v1.41-SAMSUNG-GALAXY-S23-ULTRA-by-lebigmac/README.md

-Hello to install this program simply flash the flashable.zip in custom recovery
+Hello.
+To install this program simply flash the flashable.zip in custom recovery

 For manual installation simply extract the flashable.zip and copy sysrw_1.41 folder into /data/local/tmp Make the program executable: chmod +x /data/local/tmp/sysrw